Extreme Pogo: Extreme sticks

-2004 was the first year "extreme" pogo sticks were made available.
+2004 was the first year that "extreme" pogo sticks were made available.
 Defined as being able to support riders of adult weights while carrying a height potential of 6+ feet, the first extreme pogo stick was the Flybar 1200, by S.B.I.
 Enterprises.
 Instead of using a traditional steel spring, the Flybar utilized giant rubber “elastomers,” creating a bungee-like jumping sensation.
 The new height potential made possible by the Flybar allowed new tricks, such as the first full backflip on a pogo stick, by Brian “Chewy” Call in 2005.

-Shortly after the release of the Flybar, a company emerged in Southern California with the “MotoStik” pogo, which used a dual-spring technology with MotoX-style handlebars designed for cross-training.
+Shortly after the release of the Flybar, a company emerged in Southern California with the “MotoStik” pogo, which used a dual-spring technology with Moto X–style handlebars designed for cross-training.
 The next extreme pogo stick, the Vurtego, was launched in 2006.
 This produced the greatest height of any stick to date along with the greatest durability.
-Vurtegos use pneumatic technology, being filled with compressed air and utilizing an air piston, allowing athletes to tailor the resistance of their bounces.
-In 2008 the BowGo, which had been in development since 2001 at Carnegie Mellon University, became available.
+The Vurtego uses pneumatic technology, being filled with compressed air and utilizing an air piston, allowing athletes to tailor the resistance of their bounces.
+In 2008, the BowGo, which had been in development since 2001 at Carnegie Mellon University, became available.
 Using a giant fiberglass bow on the front end of the pogo stick which flexed outward with downward pressure and snapped back in to produce upward momentum, the BowGo launched riders higher and more consistently than any other stick to date.
 The TK8 pogo stick was another air compressed design launched in France and Andorra around 2010.
 The top extreme pogo US athletes worked in parallel with extreme pogo companies to help further development.